jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 - User's preference on interested gender: this field can be one of these three: *Male*, *Female*, *Both*.
 - Users whom this user liked (i.e., users whom this user has swiped right on): here users are represented by phone numbers.
 If this user does not like anyone, then this field will be displayed as *null*.
 If this user liked multiple users, the phone numbers of these users will be displayed in this field, and these phone numbers are separated by an underscore.

-In case you are not familiar with these dating apps or have not used Tinder, two randomly selected Tinder pictures (downloaded from the Internet, sorry Samantha!) are given below.
+In case you are not familiar with these dating apps or have not used Tinder, two randomly selected Tinder pictures (downloaded from the Internet, sorry Samantha!
+Hope you have found your true love!) are given below.

 ![alt text](profile.png "profile")